daostack/migration/README.md

      },
      {
       "name": "RepAllocation",
-      // If your contract has an initalize / constructor method which accepts arguments please add them here.
+      // If your contract has an initialize / constructor method which accepts arguments please add them here.
       "params": [
         100000,
         { "StandAloneContract": 0 }